About this Booklet

 You will receive a statement of your Account every three (3) months.
 This statement will indicate the Employer contribution(s) allocated to your Account during the reporting period as well as adjustments for any distributions, plan expenses and earnings or losses.

 You have the opportunity to give investment instructions for the assets and the balance in your individual account.
 The Fund offers a broad range of investment alternatives from which you can select, each designed with a specific investment objective.

 In order to make informed decisions regarding the investment alternatives, you should take the time to review the information which is made available.
 You should also determine your financial goals and risk tolerance before making any investment decisions.
 Keep in mind, the fact that a particular investment alternative is available under the Fund should not be construed as a recommendation to invest in such option.

-Should you not choose to direct how your individual account balance is invested, your balance will then be placed in the Trustee directed default fund, which is currently the Federated Capital Preservation fund (or Stable Value fund).
+Should you not choose to direct how your individual account balance is invested, your balance will then be placed in the Trustee directed default fund, which is currently the age appropriate Vanguard Target Retirement funds.

 The plan operates in accordance with the requirements of the Employee Retirement Income Security Act of 1974 (“ERISA”) Section 404(c), which provides that the fiduciaries of the plan may be relieved of liability for any losses which are the direct and necessary result of investment instructions given by the Participant or Beneficiary.
 The Fund is not responsible for any losses which result from your investment instructions.

 A “terminated participant” is any person whose employment with the Employer who is signatory to the collective bargaining agreement has been terminated, and such person is not employed in the United States in the same industry and in a trade, craft or job of a type covered by the Plan.